tuhinjubcse/tuhinjubcse.github.io/index.md

 ![Image](images/pic.jpg)

 ## About me
 I am from Columbia Natural Language Processing group ,fortunate to be advised by my amazing advisors <a href="http://www.cs.columbia.edu/~kathy/" title="Title"> Professor Kathleen McKeown </a>  and  <a href="http://www.cs.columbia.edu/~smara/" title="Title"> Professor Smaranda Muresan </a>.
-I have a great working rapport with <a href="http://www.cs.columbia.edu/~chidey/" title="Title"> Christopher Hidey  </a> who is doing stellar work in NLP.I am highly interested in Argument Mining , Dialogue Understanding , Discourse and Pragmatics, Textual Inference ,Modeling Implicit Semantic & Transfer learning for NLP .
+I collaborate closely with <a href="http://www.cs.columbia.edu/~chidey/" title="Title"> Christopher Hidey  </a> who mentored me and introduced me to NLP research .I am highly interested in Argument Mining , Dialogue Understanding , Discourse and Pragmatics, Textual Inference ,Modeling Implicit Semantics & Transfer learning for NLP .
 Prior to joining Grad school I was a engineer at UBER and Amazon.
 When not doing NLP , I love reading.
 I love Morissey and The Smiths and feel they are the best band in the world :)

 ## Research Focus